-- vitamin deficiency, such as deficiency of vitamin B1 (thiamine) - · low albumin and prealbumin levels small meals.
+• Provide patient education.
+If a patient is showing signs of refeeding syndrome after oral food intake, you should help slow down the reintroduction of carbohydrates by encouraging her to eat small meals.
 Tell her to choose supplements or snacks that are low in sugar (for example, sugar-free juices or sugar-free puddings or gelatins) and fluids that don't contain carbohydrates.
-Eating food that's high in potassium can help reverse potassium repletion, but at a much slower rate than when potassium is given I.V.
+Eating food that's high in potassium can help reverse potassium repletion but at a much slower rate than when potassium is given I.V.
 High-potassium foods include melons, milk, bananas, apricots, oranges, and potatoes.
-Giving carbohydraterich snacks along with a high-protein source (for example, crackers with cheese or peanut butter) can help slow the rate of digestion and may slow the rate of insulin secretion. • Monitor phosphorus, magnesium, and potassium levels daily for the first week or until levels become stable.
+Giving carbohydrate-rich snacks along with a high-protein source (for example, crackers with cheese and peanut butter) can help slow the rate of digestion and may slow the rate of insulin secretion.

+• Monitor phosphorus, magnesium, and potassium levels daily for the first week or until levels become stable.
 Life-threatening changes in these electrolytes commonly occur in the first 1 to 3 days of therapy.
 Notify the primary care provider if abnormalities develop in any of these values.
 You should continue closely observing your patient during correction of any of these electrolyte abnormalities.
 For example, while phosphorus is being administered, monitor your patient for possible adverse reactions such as tetany, hypotension, hyperkalemia, and hypernatremia.
 Be aware of medications that may influence the development of hypophosphatemia, hypokalemia, or hypomagnesemia.
 Consult with the pharmacist if necessary to identify additional medications that may contribute to electrolyte imbalances.